 Most HR managers do not consider the needs of candidates with disabilities in their job posts.
 An inclusive recruitment process should focus on reaching all classes of prospective candidates.
 For instance, job posts should be written in large print and braille for those who are visually impaired.
 This increases the chance of reaching all groups of candidates.

 During interviews, it is wise to have a sign language expert for those who are deaf or hard of hearing, and the area should be accessible for visually impaired candidates.
 It would be best to eliminate any processes that may discriminate against disabled individuals or put them at a disadvantage.
+If you are doing a call interview, this is probably the best app for deaf people and it makes the hiring process much easier.

 2. Have a safe workspace